mlstyszynski/techfest/README.md

  - L3 inter-vni communication CE-1 VNI-50100 to CE-2 VNI-50101
  - L3 communication between the DC-1 and DC-2 using EVPN type-5 routes and VXLAN transport

+The L1-task20 is introducing the **Edge Routed Bridging Overlay** architecture using the IP anycast IRB approach and the inter-POD EVPN route T5.
 ### Lab environment

 The  environment is composed of the following vqfx nodes: